DUNE/data-mgmt-testing/metacat/sam2metacat.md

 https://metacat.readthedocs.io/en/latest/index.html

+metacat is a ups product so you can get it by

+`setup ups`

-metacat is a ups product but you can also do a local install using:
+but you can also do a local install using:

 https://metacat.readthedocs.io/en/latest/ui.html#installation